leomao/pika-vim/README.md

 ```
 Use your favorite key to substitute `,`.

-To add more plugin via vim-plug, create a file named `.vimrc.plugin`
+To add more plugin via vim-plug, create a file named `plugin.vim` in `custom`
-in the directory of this repo and add something like following:
+and add something like following:
 ```vim
 Plug 'derekwyatt/vim-scala', { 'for': 'scala' }
 ```
 Please refer to [vim-plug][vim-plug] documentation.

 To change settings of some plugins or other things, create a file named
-`.vimrc.local` in the directory of this repo and add what you need in
+`local.vim` in `custom` and add what you need in that file.
+For example,
-that file.
-For example, to use other colorschemes, add the following to
+to use other colorschemes, add the following to `local.vim`:
-`.vimrc.local`:
 ```vim
 colorscheme desert
 let g:lightline.colorscheme = 'wombat'
 ```
-Combined with `.vimrc.plugin`, you can use your favorite colorscheme!
+Combined with `plugin.vim`, you can use your favorite colorscheme!

-For more detail, please refer to the docs of each plugin and the `vimrc`.
+For more detail, please refer to the docs of each plugin and the `init.vim`.

 [neovim]: https://github.com/neovim/neovim
 [vim-plug]: https://github.com/junegunn/vim-plug